FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 [/!side]

 As your editor you should use whatever you prefer.
 The code we will write will be the same regardless.
-We won't participate in the editor wars here.
+I won't participate in the editor wars here.

 ---